Stamp Duty Calculator UK

 SDLT is due within 14 days of the effective date of the transaction, which is normally completion.
 Your solicitor or conveyancer almost always handles the SDLT return and payment on your behalf as part of the conveyancing process.
 The money is taken from the funds they hold for you; you do not need to separately remit it to HMRC.

 SDLT is not lendable.
 Lenders will not include it in your mortgage.
 You need the SDLT amount as cash in your deposit account alongside your deposit and other completion costs.
-Forgetting to budget for it is one of the most common buyer mistakes at offer stage.
+Forgetting to budget for it is a common buyer oversight at offer stage.

 Frequently asked questions